sheffler/gnustep-build/debian-13/README.md

 - debian-13.2.0-arm64-netinst.iso - 736 MiB

 These steps shoud be followed and performed manually in a terminal.
-You will be prompted for sudo.
+I like to run everything from my home directory and keep all git repositories in `~/git` You will be prompted for sudo.
 You should have already installed a complete desktop environment like Debian.

 1. Install Dependencies

         su
-    	./gnustep-build/debian-13/bootstrap.sh
+    	./git/gnustep-build/debian-13/bootstrap.sh
+		exit

 2. Set up SUDO